Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Limitation and Discussion

 \section{Limitation and Discussion}

-The proposed HCRL is essentially a deterministic policy for decision-making, with HMR being the policy gradient update.
+The proposed RAHL is essentially a deterministic policy for decision-making, with HMR being the update of the policy gradient.
 Though it can achieve decent performance and enhance interpretability, it still underperforms trained large models and has performance bottlenecks in complex tasks such as HotpotQA.
-The reason for this is that LLMs heavily rely on the knowledge base acquired during their training on a large amount of human language corpus.
-However, this knowledge base might be biased, causing the LLMs to be stubborn in certain scenarios.
-This stubbornness is rooted deep in the knowledge of the LLMs.
+The reason for this is that LLMs rely heavily on the knowledge base acquired during their training on a large human language corpus.
+However, this knowledge base might be biased, causing LLMs to be stubborn in certain scenarios.
+This stubbornness is deep rooted in the knowledge of LLM.
 To tackle this, we will work on better reflection techniques or methods beyond reflections in the future to conquer this issue.